 Request transcripts from all schools you have attended well in advance.
 This process can take time and you do not want to be worrying about this near the deadline.
 While Fulbright does not require "official" transcripts (official meaning it did not pass through your hands, it is watermarked, in sealed envelope, etc.) at this point in the application process, you do need a copy of your transcripts from a Registrar's Office.
-The RISD Program Evaluation that you can access on Student Planning or WebAdvisor will not work for your Fulbright application as it does not have sufficient detail.
-You will need to order transcripts from the Registrar's Office at RISD and any other schools you have attended, have it sent to yourself, scan/PDF, and upload into the online application.
+The RISD transcripts that you can access in Workday will NOT work for your Fulbright application as they do not contain enough information (those versions do not even include the school name).
+Not including an appropriate transcript is one of the top reasons an application is rejected and not even reviewed by Fulbright.
+You will need to order transcripts from the Registrar's Office at RISD and any other schools you have attended, have it sent to yourself, and upload it into the online application.
 Make sure it is neat and legible, and right side up, portrait.
 This can take some time as transcripts often have backgrounds that are not easily scanned.

-THE ONLINE APPLICATION
+THE ONLINE APPLICATION & SHORT ANSWER ESSAYS